It is important to remember that effective web design is judged by the users of the website and not the website owner.

-Each one of our web design projects will need to cover the following principles to achieve the best results:
+Each of our web design projects would need to cover the following principles to achieve the best results:

 RESPONSIVE or ADAPTIVE LAYOUT